cb125/Dynamics/bibliography.md

 Roberts, Craige.
 2017.
 Linguistic convention and the architecture of interpretation. *Analytic Philosophy* 58.4.
 418-439.
 A critique of Lepore and Stone's 2015 book, *Imagination and Convention*.
 Considering a wide range evidence from linguistics and psycholinguistics and beyond, Roberts argues for Gricean considerations as parallel to other constraints on meaning.

+Rothschild, Daniel, and Stephen Yablo.
+2020.
+Permissive updates.
+Ms. Truthmaker semantics for deontic modality, along with bridge principles for the semantics/pragmatics interface.

 Rothschild, Daniel, and Seth Yalcin.
 2016.
 Three notions of dynamicness in language. *Linguistics and Philosophy* 39.
 333–355. https://doi.org/10.1007/s10988-016-9188-1.
 A provocative paper offering technical criteria for counting as genuinely dynamic.